coding-benjito/dynamod/MODEL_REFERENCE.md

 ```

 must be the first line in the model description.
 Any named objects (attributes, progressions, parameters, formulas and results in the extension model are added to the base model, possibly replacing any existing object of the same name.
-Since the order of progressions is relevant (they are performen one after another), it is possible to insert a new progression at a specific point into the base model's progression list by using the notation:
+Since the order of progressions is relevant (they are performed one after another), it is possible to insert a new progression at a specific point into the base model's progression list by using the notation:

 ```
 progressions: